 - Resources for individuals and families affected by addiction and hearing loss

-What Does It Mean To Be Hearing-Impaired?
+What Does It Mean To Be Hard-Of-Hearing?

-Hearing-impaired is a term used to describe a range of experiences with hearing loss.
+Hard-of-hearing is a term used to describe a range of experiences with hearing loss.
 This is more inclusive than the term ‘deafness’ which refers specifically to the full or near-full loss of hearing.

-Hearing-impaired communities are diverse.
+Hard-of-hearing communities are diverse.
 Some people have partial or full hearing loss.
 Some are born with a degree of hearing loss, while others lose their hearing as a result of injury, illness, or age.